Legal Alcohol Limit in Ontario for Driving

 The legal blood alcohol limit for fully licensed drivers in Ontario is 0.08% or 80 mg of alcohol for every 100 ml of blood.
 Any higher and you can face criminal charges, license suspension, and fines.

-However, take note that drivers caught with a compound blood alcohol concentration (BAC) between 0.05% to 0.08% (called the “warn range”) may also face consequences.
+However, take note that drivers caught with a blood alcohol concentration (BAC) between 0.05% to 0.08% (called the “warn range”) may also face consequences.

 What Is the Ontario BAC Limit for Young and New Drivers?